kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 #### Solution

 We forgot to call the callback!
 The contributors were loaded, as you can see in the log, but the result wasn't displayed.
-To fix it, we need to call the `updateResults` on the resulting list of users:
+To fix that, we need to call the `updateResults` on the resulting list of users:

 ```kotlin
 thread {